 Appliances Specific Installation Details Washbasin i.
-The size of fitting trap and waste pipe shall be in accordance with the Sanitary Standard Drawing no 3-24b. ii.
-The common waste pipe shall be ventilated in accordance with the Sanitary Standard Drawing no. 3- 24b.
-Kitchen Sink The size of fitting trap and waste pipe shall be in accordance with the Sanitary Standard Drawing no 3- 24b. ii.
+The size of fitting trap and waste pipe shall be in accordance with the Sanitary Standard Drawing no 3-24c. ii.
+The common waste pipe shall be ventilated in accordance with the Sanitary Standard Drawing no. 3-24c.
+Kitchen Sink i.
+The size of fitting trap and waste pipe shall be in accordance with the Sanitary Standard Drawing no 3-24c. ii.
 Waste pipe from kitchen sink shall not be connected to a floor trap in a toilet.
-The floor trap serving kitchen sinks shall be separately and directly connected to a discharge stack.
-Bath and Shower i.
-Shall be connected either to a floor trap or floor waste provided in the bathroom and shower compartment.
+Bath and i.
+Shall be connected either to a floor trap or floor waste provided in Shower the bathroom and shower compartment. ii.
 Each shower compartment of a shower group shall drain separately to a floor waste.
 For shower compartment in series, a common channel to a floor trap may be provided.

-Table 9 - Specific Installation Details for Washbasin, Bath and Shower d.
+d.
 Wastewater from clothes washing machine and dishwasher shall be discharged to a floor trap.